bardhprenkaj/bardh-prenkaj-resume/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I obtained my M.Sc. and PhD in Computer Science from the Sapienza University of Rome in 2018 and 2022, respectively.
 I then worked as a senior researcher at the Department of Computer Science in Sapienza.
-I led a team of 4 junior researchers and 6 software engineers in devising novel anomaly detection strategies for social isolation disorders.
+Here, I led a team of 4 junior researchers and 6 software engineers in devising novel anomaly detection strategies for social isolation disorders.
 Since October 2022, I've been a postdoc at Sapienza in eXplainable AI and Anomaly Detection.

-I am part of and actively collaborate with Italian and international research groups (RDS of TUM, PINlab of Sapienza, AIIM of L'Aquila).
+I am part of and actively collaborate with Italian and international research groups ([RDS](https://www.gov.sot.tum.de/rds/overview/) of TU Munich, [PINlab](https://www.pinlab.org/) of Sapienza, [AIIM](http://aiim.disim.univaq.it/) of L'Aquila).
 I serve as a Program Committee (PC) member for conferences such as ICCV, CVPR, KDD, CIKM, and ECAI.
 I actively contribute as a reviewer for journals, including TKDE, TKDD, VLDB, TIST, and KAIS.

-In June 2023 I joined the Chair of {{<a href="https://www.gov.sot.tum.de/rds/overview/"> Responsible Data Science</a>}} at TU Munich lead by prof. Kasneci to work on counterfactual explainability ({{<i>external researcher</i>}}).
+In June 2023 I joined the Chair of [Responsible Data Science](https://www.gov.sot.tum.de/rds/overview/) at TU Munich lead by prof. Kasneci to work on counterfactual explainability (_external researcher_).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_bardh_prenkaj.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.